The Best Emergency Supply Checklist

 If your flashlights need batteries, have extra, just in case.
 I like solar flashlights and lanterns so I don’t have to worry if my batteries are fresh.

 Another item to help you stay informed is a hand-crank radio.
 I bought one of these that also is a weather radio.
-I have a peaceful feeling every time I see this radio on the shelf since I know I can “crank” it up and listen to weather and other news reports.
+I have a peaceful feeling every time I see this radio on the shelf since I know I can “crank” it up and listen to the weather and other news reports.

 I like knowing what’s going on outside my home, in the neighborhood, and throughout the area.
 Many radios come equipped with lights and USB ports too.